viswanathct/kart/ReadMe.md

   * 1000  Decided not to use hyphens in property names and values, so to ease the translation to other languages. camelCase would be used instead.
   * 1003  Introduced mixins.
   * 1335  Described the main-screen.
+  * 1505  Introduced the property, fields.<field>.title.
+  * 1602  Introduced a new type, ui.container.
+  * 1612  Introduced the property, ui.errorContent.
+  * 1700  Introduced the property, ui.node.emptyContent.
+  * 1700  Introduced the property, field.title.
+  * 1700  Introduced string templating.
+  * 1723  Decided to remove unaggregated items from grouped results, instead of forcing aggregation, so to ease the generation of nested data.
+  * 1749  Introduced the creation of anonymous structures, through nested values.